gdiaz384/py3TranslateLLM/README.md

 - The list of supported languages can be found at `resources/languageCodes.csv`.
 - If using an LLM for translation that utilizes a language not listed in `languageCodes.csv`, then add that language as a new row to make py3TranslateLLM aware of it.
-- The default supported languages list is based on DeepL's [supported languages list](//support.deepl.com/hc/en-us/articles/360019925219-Languages-included-in-DeepL-Pro), excluding the addition of `Chinese (traditional)`.
+- The default supported languages list is based on DeepL's [supported languages list](//support.deepl.com/hc/en-us/articles/360019925219-Languages-included-in-DeepL-Pro) and their [openapi.yaml](//www.deepl.com/docs-api/api-access/openapi) specification, excluding the addition of `Chinese (traditional)`.
+    - Note that DeepL has a few quirks, like being picky about the target English dialect based upon the source language.
 - py3TranslateLLM uses mappings based upon [this](//www.loc.gov/standards/iso639-2/php/code_list.php) table and supports any of the following when specifying a language:
     1. the full language.
 Examples: `English`, `German`, `Spanish`, `Russian`.
     2. the 2 letter language code.
 Examples: `en-us`, `de`, `es`, `ru`.